DIPlib/diplib/src/documentation/styleguide.md

 - Use camel case for variable, function and class names.
 Variable names start with a lowercase letter, function and class names start with an uppercase letter.
 Don't use underscores except for in a few special cases.
 Private class member variables end in an underscore.
-Enumerator constants are in all uppercase letters.
-Internal names (the ones that are not meant to be used directly by library users), if public, start with `dip__`; internal names inside an unnamed namespace do not need the prefix.
+Constants are in all uppercase letters, with underscores to separate words if necessary.
+Internal names (the ones that are not meant to be used directly by library users), if public, start with `dip__`, or are declared in the `dip::detail` namespace; private internal names (declared static or inside an unnamed namespace) do not need the prefix.

 - Setter member functions start with `Set`.
 But getter member functions do not start with `Get`.
 Query functions that return a boolean start with `Is`.
 Member functions